aflin/rampart/docs/source/sql2.rst

 Arithmetic Calculations
 ~~~~~~~~~~~~~~~~~~~~~~~

 This section covers the computational features of Texis.
-They are
+They
-adequate to allow the user to perform computations on the data and/or
+allow the user to perform computations on the data and/or
 retrieve rows based on conditions involving computations.
 For example,
-you can adjust salaries for a 5 percent across-the-board increase, or
+salaries can be adjusted for a 5 percent across-the-board increase, or
-you can compute weekly salaries (i.e., salary divided by 52).
+weekly salaries can be computed (i.e., salary divided by 52).

 Arithmetic calculations are performed on fields, or columns, in the
 database.
 An *arithmetic expression* is used to describe the desired
 computation.
 The expression consists of column names and numeric
 constants connected by parentheses and arithmetic operators.
-Table [tab:ArithOp] shows the arithmetic operators used in Texis.
+The table below shows the arithmetic operators used in Texis.

-[tab:ArithOp]

 +------------------------+------------------+---------------------+
 | Arithmetic Operation   | Texis Operator   | Example             |